bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/add-node-on-kubernetes.rst

 You can check its status using the command ``kubectl get deploy -w``

-Step 6: Restart the existing BigchainDB instance(s)
+Step 6: Restart the Existing BigchainDB Instance(s)
 ---------------------------------------------------

-Add public key of the new BigchainDB instance to the keyring of all the existing instances and update the BigchainDB instances using:
+Add the public key of the new BigchainDB instance to the keyring of all the existing BigchainDB instances and update the BigchainDB instances using:

 .. code:: bash

    $ kubectl --context ctx-1 replace -f bigchaindb-dep.yaml

-This will create a ``rolling deployment`` in Kubernetes where a new instance of BigchainDB will be created, and if the health check on the new instance is successful, the earlier one will be terminated.
+This will create a "rolling deployment" in Kubernetes where a new instance of BigchainDB will be created, and if the health check on the new instance is successful, the earlier one will be terminated.
 This ensures that there is zero downtime during updates.

-You can login to an existing BigchainDB instance and run the ``bigchaindb show-config`` command to see the configuration update to the keyring.
+You can SSH to an existing BigchainDB instance and run the ``bigchaindb show-config`` command to check that the keyring is updated.